 Note: After this step has been completed, your transfer is no longer under the control of the University of Delaware (ISSS or ELI); this is because we will no longer have control of your SEVIS record.
 If you have questions about your transfer at this point, you should contact the new school.

 - You can submit these documents during the last half of the session.
 If you have already graduated, then you should submit your transfer documentation within 45 days of graduation (if you have an F-1 visa) or within 15 days (if you have a J-1 visa).

-- You do not need an appointment with Courtney or with ELI staff in order to transfer to another school unless we contact you by telephone or email and request to meet with you.
+- You do not need an appointment with Vina or with ELI staff in order to transfer to another school unless we contact you by telephone or email and request to meet with you.

 - Submitting your electronic transfer form is considered your final indication of your transfer decision.
-This means that, when you submit the form, OISS will understand that you definitely want to transfer to the school indicated on your transfer form.
+This means that, when you submit the form, ISSS will understand that you definitely want to transfer to the school indicated on your transfer form.
 The decision will be final.

 How long does it take to transfer?

 Normally, it takes approximately 2-4 weeks for a transfer process to be completed.
 This is because several offices work with your file at both universities:

 - ISSS will need 1-2 weeks to do its work for your transfer;

 - The new school will need time to do its work to complete your transfer and to give you an I-20 form.